 Definition of farm management and its relationship to technical and social sciences.
 Characteristics of modern farming.
 Role and functions of farm management under Indian condition.
 Measurement of management.
 Measures of farm efficiency.
 Cost concepts.
 Evaluation of farm assets and liabilities.
 Decision theory and decision making models.
 Decision making under different knowledge situations.
 Tools and techniques in farm decision making.
 Farm planning and budgeting-sources of data and illustration.
 Linear programming.
 Problem formulation in farm planning.
 Farm records and accounts.
 Farm inventory with applications to farming enterprises.
-Farm cost accounting for management research, education and extension in relation to changing needs.
+Farm cost accounting for managerial analysis.
+Management of farm resources-land, labour, capital and machinery.
+Review of farm management research, education and extension in relation to changing needs.
 Systems approach in agriculture.
 Farming systems, identification of farming system inputs and outputs, sub-systems and the circuitry connecting these systems.
 Systems analysis to find out needed changes in policies and programmes.